Kitware/CMake/Help/command/create_test_sourcelist.rst

     to build the test driver.
 The list will contain the ``<test>...`` sources and the generated ``<driverName>`` source.

+    .. versionchanged:: 3.29

+      The test driver source is listed by absolute path in the build tree.
+      Previously it was listed only as ``<driverName>``.

   ``<driverName>``
     Name of the test driver source file to be generated into the build tree.
     The source file will contain a ``main()`` program entry point that